-Students of the MSc programmes can apply to participate in one of our double-degree programmes organized jointly with renowned international partner, the ESDES School of Management, Université Catholique de Lyon.
-Master students with UPFBE as their home university will obtain a master's diploma in International Business Development (IBA) or Dévélopper et Entreprendre (DE) at ESDES and a master degree in Management and Leadership or Business Development at UPFBE, when they have successfully completed the double degree programme.
+Students of the Management and Leadership MSc can apply to participate in a double-degree programme organized jointly with renowned international partner, the ESDES School of Management, Université Catholique de Lyon.
+Master's students with UPFBE as their home university will obtain a master's degree in International Business Development (IBA) at ESDES in addition to their Hungarian certificate, when they have successfully completed the double degree programme.